rafaelribeiro1510/ASCIIValley/docs/README.md

 that would be called inside a single ```if (canMove(command, mapModel))``` condition in the function updatePosition, implementing in some way the idea of the Strategy Pattern.

-### Dispensable - Data Class
+### 2. Dispensable - Data Class

-In class [MapEntityModel](../src/main/java/model/MapEntityModel.java) ...   ??? sera justificado o uso da data class neste caso?
+In the [MapEntityModel](../src/main/java/model/MapEntityModel.java) file there is an auxiliary class ``myPair`` (lines 10-18) that is only used to "group" data (data class).
+Even though its existence is, in our opinion, justified by its usage in the ``MapEntityModel`` class (groups a ``TextColor`` and a ``boolean``), its implementation can be improved.
+In order to increase encapsulation, the auxiliary class could be declared as `final`, all its fields as `private final` and by adding getters, or even maybe by nesting the class inside ``MapEntityModel``.

-### Switch in canMove (MovableEntityModel class)
+### 3. Object-Orientation Abuse - Switch

-TODO.........................................
+The method `canMove` in class [MovableEntityModel](../src/main/java/model/MovableEntityModel.java) has a ``switch`` statement whose cases have high number of similarities between them, only changing one of the arguments in each one, making the code less readable and (even if only slightly) harder to maintain.
+As the code is, a plausible solution could maybe be to replace the `enum COMMAND` of the class ``GameController`` with a "Factory" class who would have subclasses (directions of movement) which implemented a kind of "getEntity" method, making use of the Factory Method Pattern.
+However, because this Code Smell is related with other code smells (such as the number 5 and somewhat also with number 1) and because the usage of the Factory Method Pattern in this situation may be considered forced, only when we start trying to correct this code smell can we infer if it is or not actually the solution that makes the most sense for this case.

-### Bloater - Data Clump (width and height variables exist both on ChunkModel and MapModel classes)
+### 4. Bloater - Data Clump (width and height variables exist both on ChunkModel and MapModel classes)

 Both [ChunkModel](../src/main/java/model/ChunkModel.java) and [MapModel](../src/main/java/model/MapModel.java) classes have two fields in common: ``private int width`` and ``private int height`` (lines 9-10 in ChunkModel and lines 21-22 in MapModel).
 This situation is unnecessary due to the fact that both fields are only used outside of the class constructor in the class ChunkModel (getter of width and height - lines 33 and 37, respectively).